 - Marriage License – for non-civilly married couples only, personal appearance needed with valid and proof of residence (Cedula) when filed at your local municipality, 120 days/4 months validity

-- NSO Original Birth Certificate * – 6 months validity, requirement for Marriage License Application
+- PSA (former NSO) Original Birth Certificate ** – 6 months validity upon issuance, a requirement for Marriage License Application

-- NSO Original Certificate of No Marriage/CENOMAR * – 6 months validity, requirement for Marriage License Application
+- PSA (former NSO) Original Certificate of No Marriage/CENOMAR ** – 6 months validity upon issuance, a requirement for Marriage License Application

-- Parental Consent and Family Planning Seminar with Counselling – for 24 years old and below, requirement for Marriage License Application; need personal appearance
+- Parental Consent and Family Planning Seminar with Counselling – for 24 years old and below, a requirement for Marriage License Application; need a personal appearance

 - Cedula – for both bride and groom, from where you permanently reside in the Philippines, requirement for Marriage License Application